You can find at least one Nolan Ryan baseball card in most sports card collections.

 The total PSA pop is around 500 but the price of the card in lower grades is around that of the normal Topps.

 The way you can tell the card is a Milton Bradley is a white line on the edge and a brighter yellow back.

 O-Pee-Chee (OPC) is a Canadian brand that is known for producing Hockey Cards.
 In 1965, Topps Gave OPC the license to produce baseball cards.
 Finding an OPC Ryan rookie is much tougher than a Milton Bradley or Topps.
 There is a total POP of 147 graded.

 With regards to pricing, they are very similar to the Milton Bradley.
 The highest graded OPC sold for $21,000.

 1968 Venezuela #177

 The Venezuelan Ryan rookie is the toughest to find.
 With a total PSA pop of 30, they very rarely get to the market.
 These cards are extremely tough to find in high grade because the card stock quality isn’t that great and you had to ship the cards from South America all the way to America.
-Don’t expect to find a 8, 9, or a 10.
+Don’t expect to find an 8, 9, or 10.